US manufacturing mired in soft patch as orders, shipments fall

 "Powell may have opened the door a crack wider to the possibility that the Fed will ratify one or two of the rate cuts the markets have discounted this year," said Chris Rupkey, chief economist at MUFG in New York.

-The sector could see more disruptions to the supply chain after President Donald Trump announced last week that he would impose a tariff on all goods from Mexico in a bid to stem the tide of illegal immigration across the U.S.-Mexican border.
-The tariff would start at 5per cent on June 10.
+The sector could see more disruptions to the supply chain after President Donald Trump announced last week that he would impose a tariff on all goods from Mexico in a bid to stem the tide of illegal immigration across the US-Mexican border.
+The tariff would start at five per cent on Jun 10.

 The trade war, together with the inventory bloat that is concentrated in the automotive sector, could keep manufacturing on the backfoot.
 A survey on Monday showed a measure of national factory activity dropped to a 31-month low in May, with manufacturers worried mostly about the trade tensions.